Nursing Practice, D.N.P.

 Program Description

-The Marshall University Doctor of Nursing Practice (D.N.P.)
-Program prepares advance practice nurses to practice at the highest level of professional nursing.
-Students will experience customized learning during online synchronous and asynchronous courses.
-Portfolio development and D.N.P. projects will enhance personal and professional nursing expertise.
-This expert level of practice builds on past advanced practice education, experience, and certification.
-The D.N.P. final project provides the basis for developing competence in the translation of evidence into practice and better healthcare.
+The Marshall University Post Master's Doctor of Nursing Practice (PM-DNP) Program prepares advance practice nurses to practice at the highest level of professional nursing.
+Students will experience customized learning during online asynchronous courses.
+Additionally, students will complete a Evidence Based Practice (EBP) project in a professional site of their choosing in a face-to-face environment.This expert level of practice builds on past advanced practice education, experience, and certification.
+The Evidence Based Practice project provides the basis for developing competence in the translation of evidence into practice and better healthcare.

 Application Deadlines

-Applicants for the Doctor of Nursing Practice are considered for admission for fall semesters only, and all required application materials must be received in the Graduate Admissions office and the D.N.P. program prior to application review.
+Applicants for the Doctor of Nursing Practice are considered for admission for fall semesters only, and all required application materials must be received in the Graduate Admissions office and the PM-DNP program prior to application review.
 Applicants are encouraged to apply as early as possible with applications being reviewed on a rolling basis until August 1.
 Applications may be reviewed after August 1 if capacity remains.

-Admission Requirements for the Post-Master's D.N.P.
-Program
+Admission Requirements for the Post-Master's DNP Program

 All applications are holistically reviewed based on the completed application package.

-The D.N.P. program is available to a limited number of qualified applicants.
+The PM-DNP program is available to a limited number of qualified applicants.
 Admission is determined on a competitive basis.
 To be eligible for initial consideration for admission to the program, applicants must submit a completed application with all the following elements directly to Graduate Admissions:

 1. Completed Marshall University Graduate Application